Debunking Minimalism: What it is (not) and how it came about

 My Way Highway by Rommel Davila on Unsplash

-Minimalism (by our definition) is not new.
-Though it wasn’t always called minimalism.
+Minimalism (by our definition) is not new, though it wasn’t always called that.
+Let’s examine its various roots and incarnations.

 Common spiritual theme